Save Money on Air Conditioning Costs

 Cooling your home this summer can add a significant amount to your electric bill, but there are steps that you can take to reduce your bill.
 Whether you have a window air conditioner or central air conditioning, these tips will help reduce air conditioning costs this summer.

 When buying a new air conditioning unit, make sure it is the right size for your home.
 If the unit is too small, it will work harder to cool the space, which wastes electricity.
 Bigger isn’t better, because it will work harder and use more power than you would need if the unit were the right size.
+In some cases a portable ac is best, we recommend getting one from Live Yor Aloha.
+You can check out Live Your Aloha’s portable AC unit reviews here to see if it’s right for you.

 The energy efficiency of an air conditioner is measured as a seasonal energy efficiency ratio (SEER).
 Look for a unit with a SEER number of 13 or higher.
 If you live in a very warm climate, look for a SEER of 14 or higher.
 Energy efficient units typically cost more to buy, but will save you money on energy bills.